Open Kitchen Design

 Under cabinet lighting is really important.
-It will help you see better for your working surfaces as task lighting and it can really add mood and design elegance.
+It will help you see better for your working surfaces as task lighting, and it can really add mood and design elegance.

 Second Row of Upper Kitchen Cabinets

-If you have a high enough ceiling 9 feet or more you can have a second row of wall cabinets.
+If you have a high enough ceiling, 9 feet or more, you can have a second row of wall cabinets.
 This is a really great way to get extra storage space in a kitchen.
-The upper cabinets are a bit less convenient so you should probably use them for the items not used every day.
+The upper cabinets are a bit less convenient, so you should probably use them for the items not used every day.

 Modern Kitchen Design Ideas and Tips

 As an architect, I study design and construction, but these are complicated and quite involved issues.
-In this article, we reviewed some tips and ideas for modern kitchen designs but there are many others to consider.
+In this article, we reviewed some tips and ideas for modern kitchen designs, but there are many others to consider.
 Every project is unique and must be assessed on its own unique characteristics.
-This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.
+This post does not assume to cover every possible issue or condition, but rather to provide a general overview of the topic.